collector-bank/common-restcontracts/README.md

 ```

 ## Contract Validation
-It's possible to have validation of the properties for a given Request.
-(Default is no validation)
+By default, no validation is enabled, but it is possible to have validation of the properties for a given Request.

-In order to provide a validator to for the Request, override the ValidateRequest() method:
+In order to provide a validator for the Request, override the ValidateRequest() method:

 ```csharp
 public class MyEndpointPUTRequest<MyEndpointResourceIdentifier> : RequestBase<MyEndpointResourceIdentifier>